orellazri/parcels/README.md

 Parcels automatically tracks your parcels by monitoring your email for shipping notifications.
 It uses AI to extract tracking information and provides a centralized dashboard for all your incoming packages.

+It periodically checks your email for new parcels in a given mailbox, extracts the product information using an AI model via OpenRouter, and stores the data in a PostgreSQL database.

 ## Usage

 ### Environment variables